elatov/elatov.github.io/_posts/2013-03-11-install-chrubuntu-12-04-on-samsung-chromebook.md

     CHROMIUM_FLAGS="--ppapi-flash-path=/usr/lib/chromium-browser/plugins/libpepflashplayer.so --ppapi-flash-version=11.6.602.171 --ppapi-flash-args=enable_hw_video_decode=0,enable_stagevideo_auto=0,enable_trace_to_console=0"

 The version in the command matches of what we found in the info file above.
 That should be it, now you can use ChrUbuntu with almost all the functionality that you need.
-I am planning to update to ChrUbuntu 13.04, so stay tuned&#8230;
+I am planning to update to ChrUbuntu 13.04, so stay tuned...

 <div class="SPOSTARBUST-Related-Posts">
   <H3>